Immigration

 O-1A vs O-1B: Understanding the Difference

-Your field and the work you perform determine your: O-1A or O-1B.
+Your field and the work you perform determine whether you are classified as O-1A or O-1B.
 They both demand extraordinary ability on your part, but the criteria and standards of evidence and evaluation are different in each profession.

 O-1A Visa (Business, Science, Education, Athletics)